Tamamutu: Journey with Te Rangi-pātōtō

-Te Rangipatato, a young relative of Tamamutu became his takahoa (personal intimate).
+Te Rangi-pātōtō, a young relative of Tamamutu became his takahoa (personal intimate).
 He proposed that he and Tamamutu make a journey to visit his father, Po-te-heuea, at Te Pirau on Lake Roto-ngaio.
-They took a net for catching inanga, which Te Rangipatato carried, until they reached the Maniheke cliffs, north of the Hinemaiaia Stream, where he proposed that they both try to throw a rock up to the top of the cliff, with the loser carrying the net from then on.
+They took a net for catching inanga, which Te Rangi-pātōtō carried, until they reached the Maniheke cliffs, north of the Hinemaiaia Stream, where he proposed that they both try to throw a rock up to the top of the cliff, with the loser carrying the net from then on.
 Tamamutu lost, so he had to carry the net.
 In return he proposed that they race the last leg of the journey to Te Pirau and he won by far.
-Po-te-heuea had him hang the net up at the entrance to the village, wishing to shame Te Rangipatato because it was inappropriate for him to let his senior carry the net.
+Po-te-heuea had him hang the net up at the entrance to the village, wishing to shame Te Rangi-pātōtō because it was inappropriate for him to let his senior carry the net.